TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 ## HTTP Options

-The `http` options configure how The Things Stack listens for HTTP connections.
+The `http` options configure how {{% tts %}} listens for HTTP connections.
 The format is `host:port`.
 When listening on TLS ports, it uses the global [TLS configuration]({{< ref "#tls-options" >}}).

 - `http.listen`: Address for the HTTP server to listen on
 - `http.listen-tls`: Address for the HTTPS server to listen on

-The Things Stack uses secure cookies that are encrypted with a `block-key` and signed with a `hash-key`.
+{{% tts %}} uses secure cookies that are encrypted with a `block-key` and signed with a `hash-key`.
 In production deployments you'll want these to stay the same between restarts.
 The keys are encoded as hex.

 - `http.cookie.block-key`: Key for cookie contents encryption (16, 24 or 32 bytes)
 - `http.cookie.hash-key`: Key for cookie contents verification (32 or 64 bytes)

-The Things Stack serves a number of internal endpoints for health, metrics and debugging.
+{{% tts %}} serves a number of internal endpoints for health, metrics and debugging.
 These will usually be disabled or password protected in production deployments.

 - `http.health.enable`: Enable health check endpoint on HTTP server
 - `http.health.password`: Password to protect health endpoint (username is health)